jeffrey-m4k/NESPrime/README.md

 ### Features
 - Mostly cycle-accurate CPU, PPU, and APU emulation
-- Debug display for nametable and pattern table contents
+- Debug display for nametables, pattern tables, and APU channel waveforms
-- Supports a few popular mappers, with more on the way
+- Supports the most popular mappers, with more on the way

 ### Keybinds
 - Console: